sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 First, we generated multiple programs that covered the breadth of Bril opcodes from a configurable Python script.
-We ran the correctness suite on both the interpreter and just-in-time code generation engine, and ensured that the runtime effects matched those of Brili.
+We ran the correctness suite on both the interpreter and just-in-time code generation engine, and ensured that the run-time effects matched those of Brili.

 **Note**: Inspired by Alexa and Gregory's foray into [Hypothesis](https://hypothesis.works/), we attempted to write property-based